NigelBautista26/Sennder-Test-Cypress-End2End-Version/README.md

 	https://nodejs.org/en/
   2. Open the Project and do an “NPM Install” command to install all the node modules needed.
   3. Install Cypress
-  npm install cypress
+  "npm install cypress"
   4. install Chai
-  npm install chai
+  "npm install chai"
   5. Run command “./node_modules/.bin/cypress open ” to open up the Test and run through the browser.
   OR
   6. Run command “./node_modules/.bin/cypress run” to run the test in a headless state.